markussitzmann/cirx/README.md

     localhost:8000

+The build script calls the falling scripts as subscripts

+    ./docker-build
+    ./django-init
+    ./django-manage-py initdata

+The first one of these scripts runs the build of all Docker images, the second one initializes the Django system (database structure and Django setup), and the third script initializes the fresh system with some initial data in the database.

+The initdata command is run by the general Django management script manage.py, however, since CIR is running inside a docker container, the wrapper script django-manage-py has been created for CIR.

+The definition of the initdata process is available at following script

+    appsite/etl/management/commands/initdata.py

+inside the CIR root directory.
+It performs some exemplary data initialization processes in the CIR database.

+A short version of the django-manage-py command is available as

+    ./cirx

 ## Building the database

 The CIR ETL process expects data in its so called _instore_, this can be a loose or organized collection of (SDF) files.